1-2-3 Magic: Effective Discipline for Children 2-12

 • Arguing, whining, sibling rivalry, disrespect, bedtime issues, homework compliance, etc.

-• Parents with children with behavior problems involving compliance and oppositional issues.
-By effectively addressing behavior problems, the program also attempts to improve the adult/child relationship.
+• Parents with children with behavior problems involving compliance and oppositional issues; difficult adult/child relationship

 Delivery Settings